-All of the recipes are designed for two but if you’re thinking St. Pat’s with your pals is more your speed, you can easily double or triple any of these recipes.
+All of the recipes are designed for two, including this potato leek soup recipe, but if you’re thinking St. Pat’s with your pals is more your speed, you can easily double or triple any of these recipes.
 In fact, you may love the Black Velvet cocktail so much you’ll need to double or triple it even if it’s just the two of you.

-This potato soup can be made in advance
+This easy potato soup can be made in advance

-The soup only simmers for about 25 minutes, so you can either whip it together just before dinner, or make it hours ahead and reheat when you’re ready to make some romantic memories.
-(Note that this soup also works as a vegetarian dish.
-Just substitute vegetable broth for the chicken stock.)
-Happy St. Patrick’s Day!
+The soup only simmers for about 25 minutes, so you can either whip it up just before dinner, or make it hours ahead and reheat when you’re ready to make some romantic memories.

 - 1 Tbsp butter